avshir/react-vite-ts-tailwind-exp-1/README.md

 - React, Vite,
 - TypeScript
 - Tailwind CSS

 - utility classnames
 - prettier
 - react-router-dom (BrowserRouter)
-- "react-intersection-observer" (for Lazy image load in ProductPage)
+- react-intersection-observer (for Lazy image load in ProductPage, for animation in LazyAnimation, rocket-section, AnimatedPage)
 - Intersection observer API (for Lazy image load and infinite scrolling in ProductDummyPage)
 - vite-plugin-svgr (for to transform SVGs into React components )
 - tailwind-merge (utility function to efficiently merge Tailwind CSS classes in JS without style conflicts)
 - deploy: gh-pages

+- @heroicons/react - SVG icons, by the makers of Tailwind CSS
+- @headlessui/react@latest - tailwind Headless UI for FlyoutMenu

+- tailwindcss-animated - for animation
+- Aceternity UI - for animated bloks in AnimatedPage (DotBackgroundDemo, MeteorsCardSection, InfiniteMovingCardsDemo )
+- framer-motion - use Aceternity UI

 ### Feat
 - ModalPotal (used React.createPortal, dialog HTML, close: on "X" button, "Cancel" button, outside, by key 'Escape', )